 - 1-year limited warranty is not particularly appealing

 - No real additions or bonus elements besides the desk

 - Fairly expensive for what is on offer

 - Pedals are extremely basic and don’t offer any straps to keep your feet in place

 The FlexiSpot V9 desk bike is for a very specific group of people.
-If you are on the hunt for a bike that will get you in shape, then you had best look elsewhere.
-This is not a commercial bike that aims at getting people fit.
-It is more of a seat that offers some physical movement to those who are tired of sitting still all day, elderly folk who also need to get some movement, or those who are recovering from injuries.
-Then there is the question of if the bike is worth the amount asked for and if the 1 year warranty is enough coverage.
+If you are on the hunt for a bike that will get you in shape quickly, then you had best look elsewhere.
+This is not an exercise bike that aims at getting people fit quickly like spin bikes, air bikes, or recumbent exercise bikes.
+It is more of a seat that offers some physical movement to those who are tired of sitting still all day, elderly folk who also need to get some movement or those who are recovering from injuries.
+Then there is the question of if the bike is worth the amount asked for and if the 1-year warranty is enough coverage.
 The latter question is most certainly a negative, but the former is dependent on how desperate someone is to get some movement with their feet while sitting at a desk.
 If it is that important to you and you don’t care about not getting a professional exercise bike, then we say go for it.
 If you are looking for just about anything else, you might want to avoid the FlexiSpot V9 desk bike.